timyuheng/shopsys/docs/installation/installation-using-docker-windows-10-pro-higher.md

 copy docker\conf\docker-compose-win.yml.dist docker-compose.yml
 ```

+#### Set the Github token in your docker-compose.yml file
+Shopsys Framework includes a lot of dependencies installed via composer.
+During composer install the Github API Rate Limit is reached and it is necessary to provide Github token to overcome this limit.
+This token can be generated on [Github -> Settings -> Developer Settings -> Personal access tokens](https://github.com/settings/tokens/new?scopes=repo&description=Composer+API+token)
+The token save in your `docker-compose.yml` file in `services -> php-fpm -> build -> args -> github_token` (replace the `place-your-token-here` string).

 ### 3. Grant Docker access to your files
 - Right click Docker icon in your system tray and choose `Settings...`
 - From left menu choose `Shared Drives`